 Dr. Rubin’s research laboratory is presently interested in examining molecular mechanisms underlying the regulation of intestinal epithelial cell proliferation, differentiation and carcinogenesis

-Rudnick, David, M. D., Ph.D., Assistant Professor, Department of Pediatrics-Gastroenterology, Nutrition, Developmental Biology and Genetics
+Rudnick, David, M. D., Ph.D., Associate Professor, Department of Pediatrics-Gastroenterology, Nutrition, Developmental Biology and Genetics

 Dr. Rudnick’s research laboratory focuses on the rodent partial hepatectomy model system to investigate liver regeneration in genetically- and pharmacologically-manipulated mice.